-How to Get the Most Healing From Your Supplements
+How to Get the Most Benefits From Your Supplements

-As healthcare professionals, we know that adherence to a medication / supplement regimen can often be difficult.
+As healthcare professionals, we know that adherence to a medication / supplement regimen can oftentimes be difficult.

 Adherence studies have found that even when we know how to treat a condition perfectly well, in many cases when a product is recommended by a health care professional, it does not help the patient for a variety of reasons- most of them having to do with the lack of information the patient received.

 - The patient gets the wrong product, wrong dose, or wrong type of medication or supplement.